 Eric Whitman, MD, medical director of Atlantic Health System Cancer Care and founder and director of the Atlantic Melanoma Center, wants to remind people that “we should always be reminded of both the danger from excessive sun exposure and skin cancers, as well as the amazing progress made over the last few years in melanoma and skin cancer treatment.”

 “I’ll admit, we feel better in the sun and we look better when we’re tan.
-But a suntanned body is a sign of skin damage,” says John M. Williams, MD, PhD, a Harvard Medical School and Stanford University-trained, board-certified dermatologist and founder of the Skin Care and Surgery Center in Summit.
+But a suntanned body is a sign of skin damage,” says John M. Williams, MD, PhD, a Harvard Medical School and Stanford University-trained, board-certified dermatologist (by the American Board of Dermatology) and founder of the Skin Care and Surgery Center in Summit.
 “A tan indicates that you’ve damaged your skin enough to cause your body to produce increased melanin in response to that damage.”

 And that’s just what’s happening on the surface, Dr. Williams points out.
 The sun’s ultraviolet rays – even if you do not burn – can lead to skin cancer.
 In fact, just one blistering sunburn in childhood or adolescence more than doubles your chances of developing melanoma later in life.